-Beatriz, the author of the blog To Be Gourmet , makes our mouths water with a cake that you will enjoy both hot and served cold.
+Beatriz, the author of the To Be Gourmet blog , makes our mouths water with a cake that you will enjoy both hot and served cold.
 He has followed one of the recipes found in a book known to all lovers of Italian gastronomy, La Cuchara de Plata .
-Enjoy this delicious cake!
+What do you enjoy this delicious cake!

 Italian cuisine is much more than pasta and pizza.
-Last year Italy was a guest country at the San Sebastián Gastronomika congress and I had the opportunity to prove it.
-Massimiliano Alajmo, Massimo Bottura or Niko Romito offer incredible kitchens with that Mediterranean inspiration that makes their cuisine so appealing.
+Last year Italy was the guest country at the San Sebastián Gastronomika congress and I had the opportunity to verify it.
+Massimiliano Alajmo, Massimo Bottura or Niko Romito offer incredible kitchens with that Mediterranean inspiration that makes their cooking so appetizing.

-So when I found out about the book The Silver Spoon, “Il cucchiaio d'argento” , known as the bible of authentic Italian cuisine, I immediately knew that sooner or later it would become part of my culinary library.
+So when I learned of the existence of the book The Silver Spoon, “Il cucchiaio d'argento” , known as the bible of authentic Italian cooking, I immediately knew that sooner or later it would become part of my culinary library.
 This book incorporates more than two thousand recipes and is a true source of inspiration.
-It also includes a section where authentic recipes from prestigious chefs, such as the first two, are incorporated.
+It also includes a section where authentic recipes from prestigious chefs are incorporated, such as the first two.

-Those are some of the reasons why I adore this great red book , and after making some of its recipes like this delicious “Arcobaleno rustic cake” or rainbow rustic cake, I know it will be one of those books that are not going to stay in the shelf but it will be permanently in my kitchen.
+Those are some of the reasons why I adore this great red book , and after making some of its recipes like this delicious “Arcobaleno rustic cake” or rainbow rustic cake, I know that it will be one of those books that will not stay on the shelf. shelf but will be permanently in my kitchen.

-I love savory tarts that can be made ahead of time and eaten warm or cold.
-Arcobaleno cake gets its name from its colorful ingredients.
+I love savory pies that can be made ahead of time and eaten warm or cold.
+The arcobaleno cake owes its name to its colorful ingredients.
 A delicious and very nutritious recipe.